A Serious Electronic Project For The Expert DIYer

 Poida has also been on the Back Shed for many years and has been instrumental in adding microprocessor control for inverters and solar charge controllers being designed in the group.

-His Arduino Nano programs have been used on many of the inverters built … and his 150V 45A MPPT has many, many examples built all around the world.
+His Arduino Nano programs have been used on many of the inverters built … and now also the WG Inverter.

 Poida: 02/06/24